linbug/linbug.github.io/_posts/2016-01-09-slaying-the-sql-dragon.md

 - [SQL zoo](http://sqlzoo.net/w/index.php?title=SQL_Tutorial&redirect=no)

 ##Database Management Systems (DBMSs)
 To complicate things further, there are lots of different kinds of systems for letting a user and other applications communicate with a database.
-Popular DBMSs include PostGreSQL, MySQL, Microsoft SQL Server, Oracle and SQLite.
+Popular DBMSs include PostgreSQL, MySQL, Microsoft SQL Server, Oracle and SQLite.
 They all have slightly different advantages and disadvantages.
 Of these, SQLite is the major odd one out as it doesn't have a client-server architecture (the database lives on a computer server, and is accessed from a separate machine, which is the client); SQLite is actually embedded in the end program itself.
 This makes it a good DBMS to start playing around with, as you don't need to fiddle around with servers.

 ##What about NoSQL??
 Sigh.
 Just when you thought you were getting the hang of things, you find out there is another kind of database called NoSQL.
 NoSQL is a kind of non-relational database with a completely different kind of architecture.
 NoSQL is supposed to be more scalable and fixes problems with the relational model.
 People on the internet seem to treating it like it is the hot new thing.
 I don't even want to think about this right now; I'll mentally bookmark it for later.